 A bowel obstruction is a very serious condition that can be caused by worms, intestinal endometriosis, inflammatory diseases or hernias.
 In these cases, other symptoms will accompany stomach rumbling, such as abdominal pain, strong cramps, lack of appetite and nausea.

-What to do: Treatment for bowel obstruction depends on the initial cause of the obstruction.
+How to stop it: Treatment for bowel obstruction depends on the initial cause of the obstruction.
 Regardless, treatment should be completed in a hospital setting to prevent complications.

 6. Hernia